tranchikhang/ckhang/content/blog/2020/system-development-document-list.md

 * Assist new user/stakeholder/developer
 * Maintenance is easier

-### Document you can come across
+### Documents in Software development
 In this post, I will present a list of documents you can see in a project using waterfall model and their purposes.
 There are a few points I want to make:
-1. I don't have much experiences with other management methodologies like Agile or Scrum, so I will limit it to waterfall model.
+1. I don't have much experience with other management methodologies like Agile or Scrum, so I will limit it to waterfall model.
 2. The documents below are frequently used at Japanese companies (where document management is crucial), so your experience could be different.
-3. Different companies have different document management system/style, for example customer may require screen design at requirements phase, or several documents can be merged together.
+3. Different companies have different document management systems/styles, for example, customer may require screen design at requirements phase, or several documents can be merged together.
-For the sake of completeness, I will also include business related document (mostly appeared in planning phase), even though developer will rarely see them.
+For the sake of completeness, I will also include business related document (mostly appeared in the planning phase), even though developer will rarely see them.

 Here is the list

 |Phase|Document| |